The curriculum in Years 12 and 13 has two parts; core and optional subjects.

 Outside of lessons, students have a wide range of choirs and ensembles to choose from.
 Visit our School Life pages for further details.

-This is a vocational course, designed for learners who want to specialise in Performing Arts as their career path, or those who want to explore Performance and Theatre in order to gain a greater understanding of the sector whilst developing skills in Acting, Singing and Dancing.
+This is a vocational course, designed for learners who want to specialise in Performing Arts as their career path, or those who want to explore Performance and Theatre in order to gain a greater understanding of the sector whilst developing skills in Acting, Producing and Directing.
 The programme is taken over two academic years.
 It is recommended that learners have a grade 4/ grade C or above in Maths and English GCSEs and have some previous performance experience.
-The course is equivalent to 1.5 A Levels.

 Our Personal, Social, Health and Economic Education (PSHE) programme helps pupils to lead confident, healthy and responsible lives as individuals and members of society.
 Through work in lesson time and a wide range of activities across and beyond the curriculum, pupils gain practical knowledge and skills to help them live healthily and deal with the spiritual, moral, social and cultural issues they face as they approach adulthood.
 PSHE gives pupils opportunities to reflect on their experiences and how they are developing.
 It helps them to understand and manage responsibly a wider range of relationships as they mature, and to show respect for the diversity of, and differences between, people.
 It also develops pupils’ well-being and self-esteem, encouraging belief in their ability to succeed and enabling them to take responsibility for their learning and future choice of courses and careers.